 - Most teaching assistantship decisions will generally be finalized by March 1, and at the latest by April 16.

 You can complete concentrations in both French and Spanish.
 You will need 18 hours of FLS (Spanish) courses and 18 hours of FLF (French) courses (all at the 500- or 600-level) plus the required FL541 (and FL507 if you are a TA; TAships are for a maximum of two years/four semesters).
 You will receive one diploma but your transcript will show both concentrations.
 Your primary concentration would coincide with the language TAship to which you apply.
 You submit oral and written samples for both concentrations.

 Below is information about how to prepare the required samples for your application.

 - Personal and professional, written in narrative form, specifying reasons for pursuing the MA.

 - Describe your career goals and research interests, as well as your publications, work experience, and academic honors and organizations.
-You may also include an optional statement of your achievements, talents, background, experiences, and traits that will contribute to the enrichment or diversity of the University or community, beyond your academic credentials.
+You may also include information about your achievements, talents, background, experiences, and traits that will contribute to the enrichment or diversity of the University or community, beyond your academic credentials.